Color: Blue/Citron/Vizi Orange

 Hoka, a goofy sounding brand from Europe continues to disrupt the status quo with a huge cushioning lever, greatly influencing the state of affairs in the running shoe game.
-It’s an European redux in a way, with memories of Vibram leading the minimalist charge not very long ago.
+It’s an European redux in a way, with memories of Vibram taking the minimalist lead not very long ago.

 Saucony is upping its ante too.
 Ride 7, a $120 cushioned neutral was impressive, finding favors with many.
 Their Kinvaras are going strong too, the latest refresh increasing cushioning levels of the low drop offering.
 Just a month ago, Saucony released the latest version of the Triumph following a period of low key PR and pre-release teaser campaigns.
 The marque technology is the new ‘ISOFIT’ construction, along with claimed enhancements to its cushioning platform.